Sharabha: Shiva's incarnation

-In Puranic literature, Sharabha is associated with god Shiva, who incarnates to subdue fierce manifestations of Vishnu.
+In Puranic literature, Sharabha is associated with the god Shiva and incarnates to subdue fierce manifestations of Vishnu.
 The legend of Sharabha fighting Narasimha - the man-lion form of Vishnu - brings to fore the overt rivalry between the devotees of Vishnu (Vaishnava sect) and those of Shiva (Shaiva sect), which exposes the fierce debate aspect.
-The Shiva Purana The Sharabha Upanishad portrays Sharabha with two heads, two wings, eight legs of the lion with sharp claws and a long tail.
+The Shiva Purana describes Sharabha as lion-faced, with matted hair, wings and eight feet, and a thousand arms.
+The Sharabha Upanishad portrays Sharabha with two heads, two wings, eight legs of the lion with sharp claws and a long tail.
 The Kalika Purana describes Sharabha as black in colour, with four feet downwards and four feet uplifted, with an enormous body.
 It also has a long face and nose, nails, eight legs, eight tusks, a cluster of manes, and a long tail.
 It jumps high repeatedly making a loud cry.